-As cruise port, Lysekil (Lysport) is visited mainly by luxury ships from the fleets of RSSC-Regent, Azamara, Oceania, Silversea, Hapag-Lloyd.
-In the harbour there is also a large yacht marina serving mega-yachts and pleasure boats.
+As cruise port, Lysekil (Lysport/locode SELYS) is visited mainly by luxury ships from the fleets of RSSC-Regent, Azamara, Oceania, Silversea, Hapag-Lloyd.
+In the harbor there is also a large yacht marina serving mega-yachts and pleasure boats.
 The port is strategically located (between Oslo and Goteborg), with a short approach from North Sea.

 Lysport has capacity to handle vessels with max DWT (deadweight tonnage) 50,000 tons.
 The port serves mainly as intermediary storage of goods (a total of 25,000 m2 warehouse space) for construction materials, tiles, wood pulp.
 One warehouse (located at short distance from the cargo dock / quay) is temperature-regulated and used for storing perishables.
 The port has 5 gantry cranes (with max capacity 80 tons each), over 20 forklifts, tractors, self-unloaders, knuckle-boom cranes and other specialized cargo-handling equipment.